 The mission of Florida Coastal Everglades (FCE) Information Management is to facilitate research at the LTER site and in the broader scientific community by ensuring that high-quality LTER data and metadata are accessible for current and future generations of scientists.
 This mission is accomplished through the following activities:

-- Adherence to LTER Best Practices and Standards: The LTER Network has established best practices for metadata generation to which the FCE LTER complies.
-Ecological Metadata Language (EML) is the metadata standard adopted by the LTER Network, and FCE metadata have been encoded in EML 2.1 in accordance with the LTER EML Best Practices document issued in 2018.
+- Adherence to LTER Best Practices and Standards: The LTER Network has established best practices for metadata generation with which the FCE LTER complies.
+Ecological Metadata Language (EML) is the metadata standard adopted by the LTER Network, and FCE metadata have been encoded in EML in accordance with EDI's Best Practices for Dataset Metadata in Ecological Metadata Language (EML) (2020).
 Keywords from the LTER Controlled Vocabulary are included in all FCE metadata to improve data discovery across the LTER Network.

 - Facilitation of discovery of Everglades data on the FCE website: The FCE website is a central portal to FCE LTER data, related data of use to FCE researchers, and other information about FCE LTER Research and the Everglades.
 The website was redesigned in 2019 to reflect recommendations in the Guidelines for LTER Web Site Design and Content document of 2018.
 A query tool that takes advantage of the API and REST web services offered by EDI has been implemented on the FCE website to enable discovery of FCE data in the EDI Data Repository.
 FCE metadata content from the EDI repository is displayed on the FCE website in comprehensive data summary pages.
 In addition to facilitating discovery of FCE LTER data, the website contains links to many agency databases that house Everglades-relevant data.